marcosdima/NotificationHandler/README.md

 ## Use

-Go to this repository to learn how to use it: [AndroidNotificationPlugin](https://godotengine.org)
+Visit this repository for instructions on how to install and use the plugin → [AndroidNotificationPlugin](https://github.com/marcosdima/AndroidNotificationPlugin.git)